-You can buy tickets to the Singapore Flyer online, at the gate, or through Klook.
-Klook offers a Singapore Flight – Gardens by the Bay combo pass, as well as vouchers to their beverage and dinner flights.
+You can buy tickets to the Singapore Flyer at the gate or in advance through Klook.
+Klook offers a Singapore Flight – Gardens by the Bay combo pass as well as vouchers to their beverage and dinner flights.

 Estimated Time Needed: 30 mins / Cost: SGD 33 (adults), SGD 21 (kids)

 One of the most striking things about Singapore is how green it is.
 It’s the greenest city in Asia and one of the greenest in the world, which is surprising for a small city with 100% of its population urbanized.

 Gardens by the Bay is a fantastic place to appreciate Singapore’s greenery, but if you want to enjoy it in a more natural setting, then head on over to Singapore Botanic Gardens.
 It’s a 158-year-old tropical garden and the only UNESCO World Heritage Site in Singapore.

 Entrance to the gardens is free but you’ll need to pay a small SGD 5 fee to enter the National Orchid Garden.
 It’s a must so don’t miss it.
 If you like, you can purchase entry tickets in advance through Get Your Guide.